Developer Guide

 These Json adapted classes are able to convert any String

-is the only instance where its return type is void
+in JsonAdaptedAddressBookParser is the only instance where its return type is void.

 The Sequence Diagram below illustrates how the Json file is converted back into an AddressBook.